The Give a Sh*t Book Club

 Why "Give a Sh*t?"
 I started this online book club last year because I wanted to hold myself accountable for reading diversely and engaging with tough topics.
 I give a shit about what's going on in the world, so I read to educate and inform myself.
 I welcome you to join me!

 Here’s how it works: Every month, I pick a book that in one way or another promotes diversity or has social or political relevance.
 Then the last Saturday of the month, I post my thoughts and reflections about the book, and anyone who so desires can jump in on the discussion too.

-Want to Participate?
-Get your hands on a copy of the book, read it, and meet back here on Saturday, October 28th for a virtual book club discussion.
+Want to participate?
+Get your hands on a copy of the book, read it, and meet back here on Saturday, January 27th for a virtual book club discussion.
 Already have plans that day?
-No problem, the comments will stay open for at least a week, so you can jump in whenever you have time.
+No problem, the comments will stay open for a couple weeks, so you can jump in whenever you have time.

 See below our previous Give a Sh*t Book Club discussions.